python-jsonschema/jsonschema/docs/errors.rst

 This can be seen with the :attr:`ValidationError.instance` and :attr:`ValidationError.schema` attributes.

-With validators like ``anyOf``, the :attr:`ValidationError.context`` attribute can be used to see the sub-errors which caused the failure.
-Since these errors actually came from two separate subschemas, so it can be helpful to look at the :attr:`ValidationError.schema_path` attribute as well to see where exactly in the schema each of these errors come from.
+With validators like ``anyOf``, the :attr:`ValidationError.context` attribute can be used to see the sub-errors which caused the failure.
+Since these errors actually came from two separate subschemas, it can be helpful to look at the :attr:`ValidationError.schema_path` attribute as well to see where exactly in the schema each of these errors come from.
 In the case of sub-errors from the :attr:`ValidationError.context` attribute, this path will be relative to the